Table of Contents

 Technical Details, Client

 Time Machine creates folders for each backup iteration, copying over files that have changed since the last run, and hard linking other files that haven’t changed to the last backup, meaning they take up no additional space on the backup destination.
-It will create multiple hard links to directories, which is something that few filesystems support… such as APFS.
-Hence the requirements for HFS+J. This also means that copying over backup destinations isn’t exactly easy, you’ll likely destroy most of the data, bar just imaging the entire disk.
+It will create multiple hard links to directories, which is something that most filesystems do not support… such as APFS.
+Hence the requirements for HFS+J. This also means that copying over backup destinations isn’t exactly easy, you’ll likely destroy most of the data, because of that filesystem limitation, unless you’re copying from HFS+J to HFS+(J).

 Because of the services running on a standard Mac, the system is already recording file modifications, meaning that Time Machine is able to consult the local system for modified files, a much faster solution than the common one: Scanning every file and folder’s modification time attribute to see if it’s been changed.